-To connect to the USB drive from remote computers with a web browser, you have to use the router's Internet port IP address.
+To connect to the USB drive from remote computers with a web browser, use the router's Internet port IP address.
 If you are using Dynamic DNS, you can type the DNS name, rather than the IP address.
-You can view the router's Internet IP address from the dashboard on the Basic Home screen or the Advanced Home screen.
+You can view the router's Internet IP address from the dashboard on the Basic Home screen or the Advanced Home screen ftp://10.1.65.4